AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 4. Select **[!UICONTROL Save]** to register the application.

    * After you register the application, the application is available in the list of applications created in the account.
 Select the application and you'll see the following in addition to the previously entered fields:
    * Application ID: This is the Client ID.
-This ID tells ALM the application that is requesting access.
+This ID tells Adobe Learning Manager the application that is requesting access.
 It's included in API requests to identify the app.
    * Application Secret: This is used to authenticate your app and verify its identity during token exchange steps (for example, when requesting a refresh token or an access token).

    ![](assets/application-id-and-secret.png)